utkarshnimje8-a11y/Auto_parking_aruco/README.md

-Here's the revised version with grammar fixes and no use of "we":

----

 The project is based on computer vision.
 Bluetooth was used for wireless communication between the PC and the microcontroller installed on the car.